 Covering the scrape, cut, or burn reduces the risk of infection.
 This is crucial because infection prolongs the inflammation phase of wound healing and increases the risk of scarring.
 Additionally, keeping wounds moist and covered during the early healing phase appears to hasten wound healing and decreases the risk of scar formation.

 Apply petroleum jelly

-If you have petroleum jelly at home, you can also apply it over the wound before covering it with a bandage or gauze.
+If you have plain petroleum jelly at home, you can also apply it over the wound before covering it with a bandage or gauze.

 According to the American Academy of Dermatology Association, petroleum jelly prevents the wound from forming a scab.
 They explain that wounds that form scabs take a longer time to heal.